INASCON22/INASCON22/registration.md

 #### We are honored to organize INASCON 2023 for YOU!
 Save the date: August 22nd to 25th, 2023.
 Registration is open now!

-We are pleased to announce that we are able to provide accomodation for attendees from far away to make up for a part of your travel expenses!
-Since there is a limited number of reservations we can make, you may want to sign up quickly – first come, first served!
-Meals like lunch, dinner and coffee breaks will be provided by us for all participants!
-The registration fee amounts to CHF 123.- .
+We are pleased to announce that **we are able to provide accomodation (bed & breakfast) for attendees from far away** to make up for a part of your travel expenses!
+Since there is a limited number of reservations we can make, you may want to sign up quickly – first come, first served! **Meals like lunch, dinner and coffee breaks will be provided by us for all participants!** The registration fee amounts to CHF 123.- .
 The following infographics summarizes the steps necessary to apply for hotel accomodation:

 <img class="registration-img" src="/assets/images/20230217_infografik_hotel.png">